danjorgefilipe/yolojs/README.md

 For you to do a project you should be able to have something light, slick and with high performance, thats it.

-I dont want to learn synthax because i dont have patience to do that.

-Doing it from scratch allows me to do what i want the exact way i want it.

 why is this called Seagull ?

 the first google search reuslts for "images" had a paradise pic, a mountain and you guessed it, a seagull.